Thursday, September 14, 2017

 1919-1934 Carole's Early Years

 Carole's early days were filled with heartache and dreams of stardom.
-She was born on January 1, 1919 in Fairchild, Wisconsin.
-Her birth name was Frances Lillian Ridste - she had been named after her maternal grandmother Francis Sentek.
-Carole was the youngest of five children.
+She was born in the small town of Fairchild, Wisconsin on January 1, 1919.
+Her birth name was Frances Lillian Ridste.
+She was named after her German grandmother Francis Sentek.
+Her father Alfred Ridste was a railroad worker and her mother Clara Sentek Ridste was a housewife.
+Carole had four older siblings - Lawrence, Lewis, Jerome, and Dorothy.
 Sadly her brother Jerome had died in 1917 after being burned by boiling water.
-Her father Alfred Ridste was a railroad worker and her mother Clara Sentek Ridste was a housewife.
 In the Spring of 1919 the family moved to Denton, Montana.
-Clara began having a relationship with a farmer named Charles Fenner.
+Clara began having a relationship with Charles Fenner, a longtime family friend.
 She filed for divorce and Alfred sued Charles for alienation of affection.
 The divorce became so messy that Carole and her siblings were put in Foster care for a short time.

-Clara married Charles Fenner in December of 1919 but the marriage only lasted eighteen months, Then she took the children to San Diego, California where she reunited with Alfred.
+There is speculation that Charles Fenner may be Carole's biological father.
+Clara married Charles in December of 1919 but the marriage only lasted eighteen months, Then she took the children to San Diego, California where she reunited with Alfred.
 In 1923 the entire family relocated to San Bernardino and moved into a tiny home at 175 Bryant Street.
-Alfred walked out on Clara leaving her to raise the children alone.
+A few years later Alfred walked out on Clara leaving her to raise the children alone.
 They were very poor and Carole's older sister Dorothy often watched her while their mother worked.
+Carole was a beautiful child with blonde hair and blue eyes.
+Everyone called her "Baby Doll".
 According to family sources Carole was sexually molested by a relative during her childhood.
-Tragically in 1925 Carole's ten year old brother Lewis died after he was accidentally shot with gun.
+Tragically in 1925 her ten year old brother Lewis died after he was accidentally shot with gun.

-Carole with her grandparents Carole at age seven
+Carole with her grandparents Dorothy, Lawrence, and Carole